top of page

 Meet Dr. Ellie Amirova (DAOM, LAc, PhD)

-practitioner and medical herbalist.
+practitioner, and certified medical herbalist.

-She holds PhD in Biochemistry and
+She holds a Ph.D. in Biochemistry and

 IMG_7270.jpg